JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/README.md

 Spider Monkey Panel https://github.com/marc2k3/spider-monkey-panel-x64/releases <br>

-Install -> open Foobar goto file/prefrences click components and select install, select all the plugins you have downloaded and click open and apply, foobar will restart.
+INSTALL -> open Foobar goto file/prefrences click components and select install, select all the plugins you have downloaded and click open and apply, foobar will restart.
 ##
 <br>
 VU skin, extract zip to foobar2000/components